European Factors to Watch-Equity futures fall

 (ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon - see cpurl://apps.cp./cms/?pageId=livemarkets for site in development.
 See the bottom of the report)

-LONDON, May 24 (Reuters) - European equity futures fell on Tuesday, tracking losses on Asian and U.S. markets as investors worried about the possibility of a U.S. interest rate increase in coming weeks.
+LONDON, March 31 (Reuters) - European equity futures fell on Thursday, with weaker commodity prices expected to weigh on stock markets which rose sharply in the previous session after Federal Reserve Chair Janet Yellen’s called for caution in raising U.S. interest rates.

-Futures on the Euro STOXX 50, Germany’s DAX, France’s CAC and Britain’s FTSE were all down by between 0.4-0.6 percent.
+Futures on the Euro STOXX 50, Germany’s DAX, France’s CAC and Britain’s FTSE were down by 0.4-0.6 percent.

-A string of comments in recent weeks by U.S. Federal Reserve officials and minutes of the last Fed meeting have put a U.S. possible rate hike firmly on the table for June or July, impacting global equity markets.

 ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon (see cpurl://apps.cp./cms/?pageId=livemarkets for site in development).
 In a real-time, multimedia format from 0600 London time through the 1630 closing bell, it will include the best of our market reporting, Stocks Buzz service, Eikon graphics, Reuters pictures, eye-catching research and market zeitgeist.
 Breaking news and dramatic market moves will continue to be alerted to all clients and we will continue to provide a short opening story and comprehensive closing reports.